 The idea is simple: Pears are peeled, halved, and cored, put in a shallow baking pan with apple cider, sugar, and spices, and roasted in the oven until the pears are cooked and slightly caramelized, and the cider has reduced to a thick glaze.
 You start of with something like this:

 Served warm, they are delicious with ice cream or a spoonful of crème frâiche, along side a cake or custard, with pancakes or french toast, or as part of a cold weather fruit compote.

-A few things: I think this is really best with a firm pear, like the aforementioned Bosc.
-(Tiny Seckels would also work and be very cute to boot.)
-A softer, juicier fruit could turn to mush in the pan.
+This is really best with a firm pear, like the aforementioned Bosc.
+A softer, juicier fruit can turn to mush in the pan.
 Keep an eye on these as they cook, and turn and baste them frequently, spooning the pan juices over the fruit to coat it.
-If the cider is reducing but the pears are not getting tender, add some more cider to the pan or cover it with foil so that the pears can steam a bit.
-Then uncover it so that everything can get good and caramelized.

 6 firm pears, such as Bosc

 1 1/2 c apple cider